Xt-Chen/SARPN/README.md

 ![](./images/visualcomparison.png)

 ## Acknowledgements
-Thanks to Junjie Hu et al. for opening source of his excellent [work](https://arxiv.org/abs/1803.08673).
+Thanks to Junjie Hu for opening source of his excellent [work](https://arxiv.org/abs/1803.08673).
 Our work is inspired by this work and part of codes.